 New Mexico State University, located in Doña Ana County which is adjacent to El Paso County, allows Texas residents to pay resident tuition rates for up to six (6) semester credit hours.

-Upon Regental approval, U. T. El Paso will implement a tuition policy for residents of counties in New Mexico that are adjacent to Texas that mirrors the policies at New Mexico State University.
-With the current limitation, the New Mexico students at U. T. El Paso would pay tuition at Texas resident rates for up to six (6) semester credit hours.
-If New Mexico State University were to increase the number of hours for which Texas residents could pay the New Mexico resident tuition rate, U. T. El Paso would adjust its policy to reflect such changes.
+U. T. El Paso will implement a tuition policy for residents of counties in New Mexico that are adjacent to Texas that mirrors the policies at New Mexico State University.
+With the current limitation, the New Mexico students at U. T. El Paso will pay tuition at Texas resident rates for up to six (6) semester credit hours.
+If New Mexico State University were to increase the number of hours for which Texas residents could pay the New Mexico resident tuition rate, U. T. El Paso would adjust its policy accordingly.